saitnyalcin/saitnyalcin/README.md

 - 👋 Hi, I’m @saitnyalcin
 - 👀 I’m interested in building IoT applications
-- 🌱 I’m currently designing custom board games
+- 🌱 I’m currently designing strategic board games
 - 💞️ I’m looking to collaborate on web application projects using cool APIs
 - 📫 How to reach me is using my github account